-The Data Protection Act 2018 is an Act of Parliament that enacted GDPR 2016 and established UK only derogations.
+The Data Protection Act 2018 is an Act of Parliament that enacted EU GDPR 2016, the new UK GDPR post-Brexit and established UK only derogations.

 Data quality is a recognition that the accuracy, coverage, timeliness and completeness of data can significantly affect the value of its use.